 Where We Stayed

 We stayed at the Doolin Hostel in Doolin.
 This place is fantastic.
 It is one of the best hostels we stayed in, ever.
 The Doolin Hostel is clean, quiet, and located within walking distance of the Cliff Trail.
 They can offer lots of assistance in planning your Cliffs of Moher visit.
-Doolin is also a great place to stay if you are planning on visiting the Aran Islands.
+Doolin is also a great place to stay if you plan to visit the Aran Islands.

 You May Also Like: